CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 Please review the table below to understand how each of these attributes work in the context of setting up a restore operation.

 - `spec.dataSource.postgresCluster.clusterName`: The name of the cluster that you are restoring from.
 This corresponds to the `metadata.name` attribute on a different `postgrescluster` custom resource.
+- `spec.dataSource.postgresCluster.clusterNamespace`: The namespace of the cluster that you are restoring from.
+Used when the cluster exists in a different namespace.
 - `spec.dataSource.postgresCluster.repoName`: The name of the pgBackRest repository from the `spec.dataSource.postgresCluster.clusterName` to use for the restore.
 Can be one of `repo1`, `repo2`, `repo3`, or `repo4`.
 The repository must exist in the other cluster.
 - `spec.dataSource.postgresCluster.options`: Any additional [pgBackRest restore options](https://pgbackrest.org/command.html#command-restore) or general options you would like to pass in.
 For example, you may want to set `--process-max` to help improve performance on larger databases.
+- `spec.dataSource.postgresCluster.resources`: Setting [resource limits and requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#requests-and-limits) of the restore job can ensure that it runs efficiently.
+- `spec.dataSource.postgresCluster.affinity`: Custom [Kubernetes affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) rules constrain the restore job so that it only runs on certain nodes.
+- `spec.dataSource.postgresCluster.tolerations`: Custom [Kubernetes tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) allow the restore job to run on [tainted](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) nodes.

 Let's walk through some examples for how we can clone and restore our databases.